RasaHQ/paraphraser/Readme.md

 <img src="imgs/square-logo.svg" width=200 height=200 align="right">

-Paraphraser is a tool that you can use to generate paraphrases of sentences.
+Paraphraser is a tool that you can use to generate paraphrases of sentences in multiple languages.
 The generated paraphrases can be expected to be semantically similar to the original sentence but differ lexically and structurally.

 For example -